GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

   - As with any configuration value, the name of a feature flag should be clear, and it should be obvious for someone outside the team implementing the feature to know which user flows it impacts.
 A verbose-but-clear feature flag name is better than a succinct-but-ambiguous name.
   - Feature flag names are typically suffixed with `_enabled`, indicating that it's a boolean controlling whether something is enabled or not.
 - **Default Value**:
-  - The simplest option is to enable a new feature flag by default, and disable it in production environments.
+  - The simplest option is to enable a new feature flag by default, and disable it in the `production` section of the config.
+The `production` section is used as the default in all [deployed environments](https://docs.google.com/document/d/1N_R53Cjk-L7sHpS0G65an1_l4s8B9KRzgFRU27-WAfs/).
 The feature can then be enabled in specific deployed environments using [`app-s3-secret`][app-s3-secret].

   ```yaml
   # config/application.yml.default